nballier/SPECTRANS/WMT21/Readme.md

-Files for the SPECTRANS submission for the WMT21 Termniology task
+Files for the SPECTRANS submission for the WMT21 Termnology task

 Modified scripts for the assessment of the termionology scores :